 January 11, 2020

-Robert Spaemann (1927-2018) developed a personalist theory of ethics founded upon metaphysical insights from Aristotle and modern continental philosophy.
+Before his passing, German philosopher Robert Spaemann (1927-2018) was considered “one of the most important living thinkers in Europe today” (Oxford University Press).
 This master class led by Fr.
-Anselm Ramelow O.P., a scholar and former student of Spaemann's, provided an introduction to Spaemann's thought in its teleological and transcendent context.
-Participants discussed Spaemann's understanding of teleology and transcendence vis-à-vis being, nature, freedom, personhood, and intersubjectivity.
+Anselm Ramelow O.P., a former doctoral student of Spaemann’s and a scholar of his work, provided an introduction to Spaemann’s thought in its teleological and transcendent context.
+Participants discussed Spaemann’s understanding of teleology and transcendence vis-à-vis being, nature, freedom, personhood, and intersubjectivity.
 They also considered his contributions to bioethics, aesthetics, and the philosophy of technology.

 Anselm Ramelow, “Teleology and Transcendence: The Thought of Robert Spaemann,” Communio 45 (Fall-Winter 2018), 567-612

 Robert Spaemann, “Is Every Human Being a Person?,” The Thomist 60.3 (July 1996), 463-474

 Robert Spaemann, “What does it mean to say that ‘Art imitates nature’?,” A Robert Spaemann Reader: Philosophical Essays on Nature, God, and the Human Person, ed. and trans.
 D.C.
 Schindler and Jeanne Heffernan Schindler, Oxford University Press, 2015

 Robert Spaemann, “How Could You Do What You Did?,” Communio 36 (Winter 2009), 643-651